-- 1. Compensation paid to Executive Officers concurrently serving as Directors is shown in the column for Executive Officers. - 2.
-Amount of compensation paid to Executive Officers includes ¥79 million as compensation that subsidiaries paid to Executive Officers who served concurrently as the Corporate Officers of the subsidiaries. - 3.
-The base pay (limited to performance-linked portion) of Non-executive Directors (excluding Outside Directors) and bonuses of Executive Officers are calculated based on the performance of the EBARA Group, the performance of the relevant division and an evaluation of the individual's performance in the fiscal year under review, and amounts are determined individually after deliberation in the Compensation Committee. - 4.
-Base pay shown is the total amount of base pay paid to Directors and Executive Officers in office as of December 31, 2018 according to the term of office of each Director and Executive Officer for the fiscal year under review, and base pay paid to two Non-executive Directors out of three Directors who retired at the conclusion of the 153rd Ordinary General Meeting of Shareholders held on March 28, 2018 and two Executive Officers who retired at the conclusion of the meeting of the Board of Directors held on the same day according to their terms of office during the fiscal year under review. - 5.
-Bonuses shown are the total amount of bonuses to be paid to Executive Officers in office as of December 31, 2018 (to be paid in March 2019) for the fiscal year under review. - 6.
+- 2. Compensation paid to Executive Officers concurrently serving as Directors is shown in the column for Executive Officers. - 3.
+Amount of compensation paid to Executive Officers includes ¥103 million as compensation that subsidiaries paid to Executive Officers who served concurrently as the Corporate Officers of the subsidiaries. - 4.
+The base pay (limited to performance-linked portion) of Non-executive Directors (excluding Outside Directors) and bonuses of Executive Officers are calculated based on the performance of the EBARA Group, the performance of the relevant division and an evaluation of the individual's performance in the fiscal year under review, and amounts are determined individually after deliberation in the Compensation Committee. - 5.
+Bonuses shown are the total amount of bonuses to be paid to Executive Officers in office as of December 31, 2019 (to be paid in March 2020) for the fiscal year under review. - 6.
 The stock option system was abolished in the fiscal year ended December 31, 2017, and a restricted share-based compensation system and a performance-linked share-based compensation system were introduced from the fiscal year ended December 31, 2018. - 7.
 No new stock options were granted in the fiscal year under review, but the amount of those granted in the previous fiscal year to be recorded as an expense in the fiscal year under review is shown. - 8.
-Stock options shown is the total amount of stock options granted in the previous fiscal year to Directors and Executive Officers in office as of December 31, 2018 according to the term of office of each Director and Executive Officer for the fiscal year under review, and stock options granted the previous fiscal year to two Non-executive Directors out of three Directors who retired at the conclusion of the 153rd Ordinary General Meeting of Shareholders held on March 28, 2018 and two Executive Officers who retired at the conclusion of the meeting of the Board of Directors held on the same day according to their terms of office during the fiscal year under review.
-Stock options are calculated at the fair value of subscription rights to shares, and shown as the amount to be recorded as an expense in the fiscal year under review. - 9.
-Restricted share-based compensation shown is the amount of restricted share-based compensation to be paid to Directors and Executive Officers in office as of December 31, 2018 to be recorded as an expense in the fiscal year under review. - 10.
-Performance-linked share-based compensation shown is the amount planned to be paid in May 2020 of performance-linked share-based compensation to be paid to Directors and Executive Officers in office as of December 31, 2018 to be recorded as an expense in the fiscal year under review. - 11.
-No Directors or Executive Officers received a total amount of ¥100 million or more in compensation, etc. during the fiscal year under review.
+Restricted share-based compensation shown is the restricted share-based compensation paid in the current fiscal year and the amount of restricted share-based compensation paid in the previous fiscal year to be recorded as an expense in the fiscal year under review. - 9.
+Performance-linked share-based compensation shown is the amount planned to be paid in May 2020 of performance-linked share-based compensation to be recorded as an expense in the fiscal year under review.

+2) Amount by category of compensation of officers who received a total amount of ¥100 million or more in compensation, etc.